 - If the programmed feed rate falls below the 30% threshold The control executes an NC stop. - Adaptive Feed Control is not intended for tools with diameters less than 5 mm.
-If the rated power consumption of the spindle is very high, the limit diameter of the tool may be larger. - Do not work with Adaptive Feed Control in operations in which the feed rate and spindle speed must be adapted to each other, such as tapping. - During turning (#50 / #4-03-1), the control can monitor only tool wear and tool load, but cannot influence the feed rate.
+If the rated power consumption of the spindle is very high, the limit diameter of the tool may be larger. - Do not work with Adaptive Feed Control in operations in which the feed rate and spindle speed must be adapted to each other, such as tapping.
 Further information: User's Manual for Setup and Program Run - In NC blocks containing FMAX, the adaptive feed control is not active. - In the settings of the Files operating mode, you can specify whether the control displays dependent files in the file management.

-Further information: "Areas of file management", Page 445
+Further information: "Areas of file management", Page 397